romainsacchi/carculator/paper.md

 Life Cycle Assessment (LCA) is a tool that accounts for harmful emissions occurring in all the relevant phases of the life cycle of a product or service [@ISO2006].
-With the rising concern urgency for climate change mitigation, LCA has therefore emerged as a tool to support decisions in policy making.
-It is typically used to compare technologies on the basis of a common functional unit against some environmental indicators (e.g., emissions of greenhouse gases) [@Sala2016].
+With the rising urgency for climate change mitigation, LCA has therefore emerged as a tool to support decisions for the design of policies.
+It is often used to compare technologies on the basis of a common functional unit against some environmental indicators (e.g., emissions of greenhouse gases) [@Sala2016].

 In the field of mobility, LCA studies have largely focused on comparing fossil fuel-powered vehicles to